Carbon-Arc/carbonarc-tutorials/5- data/bulk_data_local.md

-# Bulk Data - Ingesting alldata for a data identifier to local filesystem
+# Bulk Data - Ingesting bulk_data for a data identifier to local filesystem

 This notebook walks through a tutorial to pull data for `vehicle_registration_data` identifier.